Scalable Generation and Validation of Isomorphic Physics Problems with GenAI: Isomorphic Problem Generation

 \subsection{Problem Generation Framework}

-Our framework distinguishes between two types of variations. \textbf{Structural variations} are construct-relevant changes (e.g., numerical values, spatial arrangements, number of objects) that must remain within precise ranges to ensure correctness and appropriate difficulty.
-They are typically generated through LLM output combined with Python code execution. \textbf{Contextual variations} modify surface features (e.g., problem context, scenarios, objects) with fewer restrictions but greater creative flexibility, such as reading level or cultural background.
-These variations often interact: object weight (structural) must align with object type (contextual).
-We developed the following seven-step framework for prompt chain design:
+Our framework distinguishes between two types of variation. \textbf{Structural variations} are construct-relevant changes (e.g., numerical values, spatial arrangements, number of objects) that must remain within precise ranges to ensure correctness and appropriate difficulty.
+These variations are typically generated by prompting LLMs to invoke Python code execution through \textbf{tool use}. \textbf{Contextual variations} modify surface features (e.g., problem context, scenarios, objects) with fewer restrictions but greater creative flexibility.
+The restrictions may reflect factors such as student reading level, language proficiency, or cultural background.
+Based on these distinctions, we developed the following seven-step framework for prompt-chain design: